andrewmcwattersandco/git-fetch-file/README.md

 : Don't auto-commit changes, even if other commit flags are specified.

 `--save`
 : (Deprecated) This flag is ignored for backwards compatibility.
-Branch tracking now updates automatically.
+Remote-tracking files now update automatically.

 ### git fetch-file status